cark/Clojure-CLI-Windows-Installer/README.md

 ```
 ## Several choices were made
 ### Inno setup
-We're relying on the Inno setup install builder.
-It is full featured, well established and maintained, and has been free for longer than Clojure existed.
-It allows for GUI or silent installations (/SILENT /VERYSILENT).
+We're relying on the NSIS install builder.
+Because it may be built on linux and produce windows installers from there.
+It allows for GUI or silent installations (/S).
-The competition in the free area was either very hard to get into (Wix).
-Or introduced a pretty foreign language (NSIS).
 ### Install location
 The current powershell Clojure installer presents the user with a bewildering list of install paths.
 In this project, we're removing that choice, prefering to install Clojure in a canonical and Windows idiomatic programfiles\clojure location.
-As to the location of the Powershell modules, we're following [Microsoft's advice](https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module#installing-modules-in-a-product-directory) and install it in our "product directory".
+This version does not include the official Powershell modules, but replaces these instead with a binary implementation.
 ### Old ClojureTools installations
-These are just deleted.
-It remains an open question if we should preserve the old deps.edn files located in the Powershell module.
-We're currently deleting it.
-I'm of the opinion that it has no business being there in the first place, or at least should not
-be the place where users configure their system/user wide deps.edn.
+You're advised to uninstall previously existing clojure CLIs
 ## License
 Copyright (c) Sacha De Vos and contributors.
 All rights reserved.